knd94/university-Website-work-year-2/README.md

 This is my second year project of a website module.
+The final product is an Events php webpage.
+I created it within, about, 2-5 weeks.
+Some of the functions don't work, such as the Profile Pictures changer.
+I tried my best to combat it, howe, it wouldn't work in the end.
+Luckily though, I passed with 37/40.
+My final grade for this product was 81%.